 NYCDEP administers the Stream Management Program for planning and projects that protect and restore stream stability and including flood hazard mitigation projects.
 The SMP is developing a Local Flood Hazard Mitigation Program (LFHMP) in response to Tropical Storms Irene and Lee.
-The LFHMP will direct flood hazard mitigation funds to communities through the Stream Management Program's "Stream Management Implementation Grant Program' and through the Catskill Watershed Corporation (see below).
+The LFHMP will direct flood hazard mitigation funds to communities through the Stream Management Program's "Stream Management Implementation Grant Program" and through the Catskill Watershed Corporation (see below).
 NYCDEP has developed the subject Local Flood Hazard Mitigation Analysis (LFHMA) to streamline the prioritization of funding for various flood mitigation projects in the Watershed communities.
-This is somewhat analogous to FEMA's requirement for hazard mitigation planning as a prerequisite for administering funds through its mitigation programs.
-Communities are invited to apply for funding to do an LFHMA through their local Stream Management Program and upon completion are eligible to apply for funding to implement projects recommended by the analysis.
+This is somewhat analogous to FEMA's requirement for hazard mitigation planning as a prerequisite for administering funds through their local Stream Management Program and upon completion are eligible to apply for funding to implement projects recommended by the analysis.
 This program does not specifically require a match, but applicants are encouraged to leverage these funds with other funding sources such as those described herein.